 The award-winning College Heights Herald is the main source for news about WKU for students, faculty and staff.
-The professional newspaper is operated solely by college students and student editors determine all Herald content.
-The paper, which receives no direct financial support from WKU, provides accurate, fair and balanced stories that meet the highest professional and journalistic standards.
+The professional news organization is operated solely by college students and student editors determine all Herald content.
+The Herald, which publishes in print and digital formats, receives no direct financial support from WKU.
+It aims to provide accurate, fair and balanced stories that meet the highest professional and journalistic standards.

 The College Heights Herald was among the first college newspapers with a full online edition.
-WKUHerald.com provides updates throughout each day on news at WKU.
+WKUHERALD.com provides updates throughout each day on news at WKU.
 It also includes a complete digital replica edition of the College Heights Herald.
-WKUHerald.com has one a National Pacemaker Award for online student publications, and in 2012 won a Pinnacle Award for Best Web Presence.
+The website in 2012 won a Pinnacle Award for best web presence.
+The Herald also offers WKUHERALD apps for both Apple and Android mobile devices.

 The Talisman is WKU's official yearbook.
 The Talisman breaks the mold of a traditional yearbook.
 The 400-plus page publication strives to capture the unique essence of life on the Hill through a blend of award-winning photography and stories with cutting edge design.